NeuroNEXT: Network for Excellence in Neuroscience Clinical Trials at Columbia-Weill Cornell

 - Principal Investigator: Karen Marder, MD, MPH (Columbia)

 - Principal Investigator: Claudia A. Chiriboga, MD, MPH (Columbia)

-- Project Manager: Joyce Ann Moran, CCRC, Phone: (212) 305-8367
+- Joyce Ann Moran, CCRC, Phone: (212) 305-8367 (Columbia)

-Current NeuroNEXT studies:
+Current NeuroNEXT Studies:

 NeuroNEXT Fellowship Program

-- The goal of this program is to prepare the individual to work towards obtaining a K award or to obtain foundation or other independent research support by the end of their NeuroNEXT fellowship.
+The NeuroNEXT Fellowship program is an initiative to train junior faculty from either CUIMC or WCM, in the design and conduct of early phase trials, especially in ultra-rare and rare diseases.
+The goal of this program is to prepare the individual to work towards obtaining a K award or to obtain foundation or other independent research support by the end of their NeuroNEXT fellowship.

 - Prior NeuroNEXT fellows:

-o 2021-2022 NeuroNEXT Fellowship Program Application Materials: Due March 31, 2021.
+Materials: Due August 9, 2023.
 Please send completed application packet to Joyce Ann Moran at firstname.lastname@example.org.